muhamed42/Assignment-QS3/Invoices-Testcases.md

 - required not ot put negative sign & discount% should be between 0 t0 100.

 # TC-06
-## Verify that the user can create a new invoice with valid details with amount in discount fields.
+## Verify that the user can't create a new invoice with invalid amount in discount fields.
 ### Steps
 - Input amount 101 in the payload with discount field.
 - Click on 'Try it out', fill in the necessary details, and execute."